TestFX/TestFX/README.md

 ### Motivation
 The motivation for creating TestFX was that the existing library for testing JavaFX, [Jemmy][1], was too verbose and unwieldy.
 We wanted more behavior driven tests with easy-to-read code that our tester could follow and modify on her own.
-Today, TestFX is used in all of the about 50 automated GUI tests in LoadUI.
+Today, TestFX is used in all of the about 50 [automated GUI tests in LoadUI][9].

 [Comparison with Jemmy][4]